mparth30/smart-leave-management/README.md

 5. Update the connection string in `Web.config`.\
 6. Build and run the project (IIS Express).\
 \
 > Note: This repository is a simple starting point and not production-ready.
-Extend for validation, security, EF migrations, and email integration.\
+Extend for validation, security, EF migrations, and email integration